Hitesh-yadav-18/TP/Readme.md

 ### **1. Packet Filtering Firewall**

  Suppose we want to download some file of size 500Mb from the network, then it will download in chunks in form of a data packet instead of the whole at a time.
-Did you notice the word "**data packet**"?
+Did you notice the word data packet?
 Yes, it's time to know it.

 ![data packet](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcT7WX4GRUsofSNDoisbWkh_f8K6qm7pluCpag&usqp=CAU)